How Will Pope’s Focus on Chile Affect Other Abuse Cases in Latin America?

 Furthermore, no action has been taken regarding one of the most pressing cases in Honduras.
 Auxiliary Bishop Juan Jose Pineda of the Archdiocese of Tegucigalpa is accused of sexually abusing seminarians and marginalizing his critics.

-A papal investigation was carried out last year by emeritus Argentine Bishop Jorge Casaretto (who as bishop of the Diocese of San Isidro allegedly failing to investigate and remove a priest later found guilty by the Congregation of Doctrine of Faith of sexual abuse).
+A papal investigation was carried out last year by emeritus Argentine Bishop Jorge Casaretto (who as bishop of the Diocese of San Isidro allegedly failed to investigate and remove a priest later found guilty by the Congregation of Doctrine of Faith of sexual abuse).
 The Vatican has declined to comment on the investigation in Tegucigalpa archdiocese and reportedly no action has been taken.
 Both Bishop Pineda and Cardinal Maradiaga had private audiences with the Pope two weeks ago but no information has been forthcoming.

 After hearing about all the acts of reparation being taken in Chile, a Church source in Honduras asked: “How much longer do victims here still have to wait to get justice?”